EPA clarifies the regulatory of spent lithium batteries - they are Hazardous Waste (D001 and D003) and can be recycled as Universal Waste.

 Types of Batteries

-Alkaline: Common household batteries, AAA, AA, C, D, 9-volt.
-Can contain mercury, chromium and zinc.
+Alkaline: Common batteries in various sizes, including AAA, AA, C, D, 9-volt.
+Typically contain zinc and manganese dioxide.

 Lead-acid: Used in vehicles, wheelchairs, forklifts, and portable generators.
 Contain lead.